nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 Cher detects error in user input.
   - 2a1.
 Cher raises error.
   - 2a2.
-Cher show correct input format.
+Cher shows correct input format.

   Use case ends.